 Who wants to talk about the holidays in January?
 Yeah…me neither.

-But one of the most popular gifts I give is my homemade Organic Madagascar Vanilla Extract and it takes a very long time to cure.
-In fact, I think it should cure a year or more so the depth of flavor borders on decadence.
+But one of the most popular gifts I give is my homemade Madagascar Vanilla Extract and it takes a very long time to cure.
+In fact, I think it should cure a year or more until the depth of flavor borders on decadence.
 So here I’ve included everything I use to make mine in hopes that you’ll feel Girl Scout prepared for next season!

 I love these Boston Round Bottles in the 4oz size.
 Their dark amber colored glass will help the extract keep longer as it prohibits light and hinders deterioration.